siddharths2305/url_summizer/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — feel free to use, modify, and distribute.
+This project is licensed under the **ME** — feel free to use, modify, and distribute.

 ---